Corey Seager: Early life

 Corey Seager was born in Charlotte, North Carolina, to Jeff and Jody Seager.
 He is the youngest of three brothers.
-His oldest brother Kyle Seager was a third baseman who played for the Seattle Mariners.
-The middle brother, Justin, was drafted in the 12th round of the 2013 Major League Baseball draft.
+His oldest brother Kyle Seager is a former third baseman for the Seattle Mariners.
+The middle brother, Justin, was drafted by the Mariners in the 12th round of the 2013 Major League Baseball draft.
 Seager grew up a New York Yankees fan and idolized Derek Jeter.

-Baseball career

-Amateur

-Seager attended Northwest Cabarrus High School in Kannapolis, North Carolina.
-He committed to attend the University of South Carolina on a college baseball scholarship.
+Seager attended Northwest Cabarrus High School in Kannapolis, North Carolina, graduating in 2012.
+He played baseball and basketball for the school and was the number one baseball recruit in the state.
+Seager committed to attend the University of South Carolina on a college baseball scholarship.

+Professional career

+Draft and minor leagues

 The Los Angeles Dodgers of Major League Baseball (MLB) selected Seager in the first round with the 18th overall selection of the 2012 MLB draft.
 He received a $2.35 million signing bonus to sign with the Dodgers instead of attending South Carolina.

-Minor leagues

 Seager began his professional career with the Ogden Raptors of the Pioneer League, where he had a .309 batting average in 46 games in 2012.
-He was promoted to the Great Lakes Loons of the Class A Midwest League for 2013.
-He hit .309 with 12 home runs and 57 runs batted in (RBIs) in 74 games for Great Lakes and was promoted on August 3 to the Rancho Cucamonga Quakes of the Class A-Advanced California League.
+He was promoted to the Great Lakes Loons of the Single–A Midwest League for 2013.
+He hit .309 with 12 home runs and 57 runs batted in (RBI) in 74 games for Great Lakes and was promoted on August 3 to the Rancho Cucamonga Quakes of the High–A California League.
 In 27 games at the new level, he hit just .160.
 Seager played for the Glendale Desert Dogs in the Arizona Fall League after the 2013 regular season, and was selected to play in the AFL Fall Stars Game.

-In 2014, Seager hit .352 with 18 home runs and 70 RBIs for the Quakes and was selected to the mid-season California League All-Star team.
+In 2014, Seager hit .352 with 18 home runs and 70 RBI for the Quakes and was selected to the mid-season California League All-Star team.
 He played for the USA team at the 2014 All-Star Futures Game.
-After the Futures Game, he was promoted to the Chattanooga Lookouts of the Class AA Southern League.
+After the Futures Game, Seager was promoted to the Chattanooga Lookouts of the Double–A Southern League.
 With the Lookouts, he played in 38 games and hit .345.

 Seager was named the MVP of the California League for 2014.
 He was also selected to Baseball America's minor league All-Star team.
 On September 26, the Dodgers announced that Seager was the co-winner, along with Joc Pederson, of the organization's "Minor League Player of the Year" award.
-He returned to the Desert Dogs in the AFL after the season and was awarded with a spot on the AFL Top Prospects List.
+He returned to the Desert Dogs in the AFL after the season and was awarded a spot on the AFL Top Prospects List.